albertodemichelis/squirrel/doc/source/stdlib/index.rst

   Squirrel Standard Library 3.1
 #################################

-Copyrigth (c) 2003-2016 Alberto Demichelis
+Copyright (c) 2003-2016 Alberto Demichelis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal